jarvisteach/appJar/docs/mkdocs/docs/pythonInternationalisation.md

     `Food-f1: french_food_name`

 * `[ENTRY]`
-    The text provided here wil be used for the default value, if one is being used.
+    The text provided here will be used for the default value, if one is being used.

 * `[SCALE]`, `[TEXTAREA]`, `[METER]`
     These widgets have no text to change.